 The amount of ATED is worked out using a banding system based on the value of your property.
 You need to find out which band the value of your property falls into.

-There will be special rules for the first period of ATED.
+There were special rules for the first chargeable period of ATED ending 31 March 2014.

 ATED only needs to be paid when the property is owned by:

 ATED applies to residential properties ('dwellings') that are physically located in the UK.
 A dwelling may be all or part of a residential or mixed-use property and includes properties 'capable of being a dwelling'.